 Also make sure to check out my Depop shop for more examples.
 Below are some of my current listings:

 You can always look through other people’s shops and take inspiration on how to take your own photos.
-Just don’t plagiarise other people’s images.
+Just don’t plagiarise other people’s images – if you are reselling an item that you bought on the app, what you can do is ask that seller’s permission to use their photos.

 The description of each listing is (mostly) what the app bases searches on.
 The idea here is to include all the key words describing your item.
 I have seen some listings with almost no description that have been sitting unliked for 20+ weeks.
 Try thinking about: